o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github/building-linux.md

     The following example shows the `profile` build configuration.

     ```cmd
-    cmake --build build/windows_vs2019 --target Editor --config profile -- /m
+    cmake --build build/linux --target Editor --config profile -j <number of parallel build tasks>
     ```

-    The `/m` is a recommended build tool optimization.
-It tells the Microsoft compiler (MSVC) to use multiple threads during compilation to speed up build times.
+    The `-j` is a recommended build tool optimization.
+It tells the Ninja build tool the number of parallel build tasks that will be executed simultaneously.
+The 'number of parallel build tasks' is recommended to match the number of cores available on the Linux host machine.

     The engine takes a while to build.
-If you've used all the example commands in these steps, when the build is complete, you can find the engine tools and other binaries in `C:\o3de\build\windows_vs2019\bin\profile`.
+If you've used all the example commands in these steps, when the build is complete, you can find the engine tools and other binaries in `$HOME/o3de/build/linux/bin/profile`.

 {{% /tab %}}
 {{% tab name="Pre-built SDK engine" %}}

 1. Create a package directory in a writeable location.
-The following examples use the directory `C:\o3de-packages`.
+The following examples use the directory `$HOME/o3de-packages`.

     ```cmd
-    mkdir C:\o3de-packages
+    mkdir $HOME/o3de-packages
     ```

     The O3DE package downloader uses this directory to retrieve external libraries needed for the engine.